Show-han/Show-han.github.io/_pages/about.md

 **Zeyu Han**, Chao Gao, Jinyang Liu, [Jeff (Jun) Zhang](https://scholar.harvard.edu/jeff-jun-zhang/home), [Sai Qian Zhang](https://saiqianzhang.com/)

-- <span style="font-size: 0.8em; line-height: 0.7;"><a href="https://mp.weixin.qq.com/s/b16EPZ3z-LpGapGy2Q7ZUg" style="color: darkred;">[机器之心] </a>
-We conduct a comprehensive survey for PEFT methods in the context of large models.
+- <span style="font-size: 0.8em; line-height: 0.7;">We conduct a comprehensive survey for PEFT methods in the context of large models.
 This survey includes basic taxonomy of PEFT methods, efficient PEFT design, applications on various models and downstream tasks, and real-world system design challenges.
-We hope this survey can enable readers of various levels and disciplines to swiftly grasp the core concepts of PEFT.
+We hope this survey can enable readers of various levels and disciplines to swiftly grasp the core concepts of PEFT. <a href="https://mp.weixin.qq.com/s/b16EPZ3z-LpGapGy2Q7ZUg" style="color: darkred;">[公众号“机器之心”中文宣传]</a>
 </span>
 </div>
 </div>